emilyselwood/blog/content/post/pyo3_configuration_part_1.md

 Where it is able to work out that it needs the results of `configA` and `configB` to be able to call `configC`

-There are a few of steps here:
+There are a few steps here:
 1) Load all the python files in a folder into the python environment
 1) Create a rust struct that python code can create for the config objects
 1) Find all the functions with the `@configure` decorator on them